freakyLuffy/Codeforces_bot/README.md

 - `/set_timezone`: Set your local timezone for receiving notifications at a convenient time.

 ## Support
-For any questions, issues, or feedback, please contact [support@example.com](mailto:support@example.com).
+For any questions, issues, or feedback, please contact [My Telegram Acc](https://t.me/freakyLuffy).

 ## License
 This project is licensed under the [MIT License](LICENSE).